toolboc/psx-pi-smbshare/README.md

         Console IP: 192.168.2.2
         Subnet Mask: 255.255.255.0
         Router IP/Gateway: 192.168.2.1
-5. Vist the Xlink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+5. Vist the XLink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
-6. Select an available SOCOM 2 game from the Xlink Kai portal (there is usually one running at all times)
+6. Select an available SOCOM 2 game from the XLink Kai portal (there is usually one running at all times)
 7. Head back to the SOCOM 2 title screen and select "LAN"
 8. Join a game and have fun!

-## Using a Second WiFi interface as an Access Point to Xlink Kai
+## Using a Second WiFi interface as an Access Point to XLink Kai
 *Prerequisites*
 * 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1